Ponca Tribe of Indians of Oklahoma: Economic development

 The Ponca tribe first opened a casino in Ponca City, which is no longer operational.
 The Ponca opened a second casino in the same location, which also went out of business because of the 2008 recession.

 In September 2020, the tribe opened up a casino in Perry, Oklahoma after a months-long delay due to the COVID-19 pandemic.

 Language and culture

-In 2009 an estimated 33 tribal members spoke the Ponca language.
+In 2009, an estimated 33 tribal citizens spoke the Ponca language.

 Since 1876 the tribe hosts an annual homecoming powwow.
 It takes place in August in Ponca City.

 History

 The Ponca tribe was one of five tribes (Ponca, Omaha, Osage, Kansa, and Quaqaw) that inhabited the area northeast of the Mississippi River.
 The Ponca and the Omaha tribe split from the others in the early 18th century as they were migrating west from the Great Lakes region prior to the arrival of Christopher Columbus.
 The Ponca eventually settled in present-day Nebraska and South Dakota.
 After European settlement, smallpox, measles, influenza and other introduced European diseases took a heavy toll on the numbers of the tribe repeatedly in the 18th and 19th centuries, as they had no immunity to these diseases.
 The more powerful Sioux, also known as the Lakota, took these opportunities to encroach on their land areas.